sudharsanbaskaran09-eng/aws-solutions-architect-projects/project-07-Monitoring & Alerting-System/README.md

 # AWS Cloud Monitoring & Alerting System (CloudWatch + SNS)

-This project demonstrates how to build a **real-time monitoring and alerting system on AWS** using **Amazon EC2, CloudWatch, and SNS**.

-The system continuously monitors CPU utilization of an EC2 instance and automatically sends **email alerts** when the threshold is exceeded.
+This project demonstrates how to build a **real-time monitoring and alerting system on AWS** using **Amazon EC2, CloudWatch, and SNS**. nds **email alerts** when the threshold is exceeded.
 This is a common production pattern used for infrastructure monitoring.

 ---